Native cuisine of Hawaii: Voyagers and canoe foods

-Ahupua'a
+Ahupuaʻa

-In ancient Hawai'i, communities divided into sections known as Ahupua'a.
+In ancient Hawaiʻi, communities divided into sections known as Ahupuaʻa.
 These were slices of land that typically stretched from the top of the mountain to the ocean.
-This division gave each community access to all natural resources the land could provide, and allowed each community to be largely self sufficient.
-This division importantly gave communities access to streams running through the valleys down to the ocean, which allowed for construction of lo'i, irrigated mud patches that were used for kalo agriculture.
+This division gave each community access to all natural resources the land could provide, and allowed each community to be largely self-sufficient.
+This division importantly gave communities access to streams running through the valleys down to the ocean, which allowed for construction of loʻi, irrigated mud patches that were used for kalo agriculture.
 In the spaces where the streams met the ocean, estuaries were adapted to fish ponds (aquaculture).

 Culinary and cultural traditions

 ʻAwa (Piper methysticum, kava) is a traditional food among Hawaiians.
 Breadfruit, sweet potato, kava, and heʻe (octopus) are associated with the four major Hawaiian gods: Kāne, Kū, Lono and Kanaloa.

+Unlike other Polynesians that use particular seawater-based condiments or miti to salt their food while eating, Hawaiians independently developed ways of extracting dry salt (paʻakai, lit. "seawater solid") from the seawater in special pans (loʻi paʻakai); these industries flourished in Āliamanu (also named Āliapaʻakai or Salt Lake since industry establishment), and Kawaihae in Hawaiʻi as well as Hanapēpē in Kauaʻi.
+Only pans in Hanapēpē remain in the present day, but they are at risk from surrounding environmental pollution that can greatly affect final product quality.
+With this novel ingredient, Hawaiians learned to preserve caught seafood including fish and squid.

-Popular condiments included paʻakai (salt), ground kukui nut, limu (seaweed), and ko (sugarcane) which was used as both a sweet and a medicine.
+Other popular condiments include ʻinamona made of ground kukui nut, limu (seaweed), and kō (sugarcane), kō was consumed as both a sweet and a medicine.

 Men did all of the cooking, and food for women was cooked in a separate imu; afterwards men and women ate meals separately per the ancient kapu (taboo) of separating the genders for meals.
-This kapu was abolished in 1819 at the death of Kamehameha I by his wife Ka'ahumanu.
+This kapu was abolished in 1819 at the death of King Kamehameha I by his wife Kaʻahumanu.
 The ancient practice of cooking with the imu continues for special occasions and is popular with tourists.

 Vegetables were a significant portion of the meal, often boiled in a special method called the hakui where hot stones are dropped into calabashes (ipu) and covered until the contents have cooked.

 Thespesia populnea wood was used to make food bowls.

 Cyanea angustifolia was eaten in times of food scarcity.
 It and the now endangered Cyanea platyphylla are known in Hawaiian as hāhā.

 There is no fighting when eating from a bowl of poi.
-It is shared and is connected to the concept because Hāloa (Taro), the first-born son of the parents who begat the human race.

-Hawaiians identify strongly with kalo/taro, so much so that the Hawaiian term for family, ʻohana, is derived from the word ʻohā, the shoot or sucker which grows from the kalo corm.
-As young shoots grow from the corm, so people too grow from their family.
+It is shared and is connected to the concept because Hāloa, the first-born son of the parents who begat the human race.
+Hawaiians identify strongly with kalo/taro so much that the Hawaiian term for family ʻohana is derived from ʻohā referring to shoots or suckers growing from the kalo corm: as young shoots grow from the corm, so people too grow from their family.